 Murray’s combination of power and speed places him in some heady company.
 Since 1900 only 13 players have finished in the top five in the major leagues in home runs and stolen bases during the same season.
 Willie Mays (1955) and Hank Aaron (1963) are the only players to accomplish this feat in the past 70 years.
 Only three men did it twice: Honus Wagner (1907-08); Red Murray (1908-09); and Ty Cobb (1909-10).

-As for his glove work, Murray made seven putouts in Game 7 of the 1912 World’s Series, including two that were described as “spectacular,” and his game-saving catch on August 16, 1909, has been called the greatest in the history of Forbes Field.
+As for his glove work, Murray made seven putouts in Game Seven of the 1912 World’s Series, including two that were described as “spectacular,” and his game-saving catch on August 16, 1909, has been called the greatest in the history of Forbes Field.
 Heavy thunderclouds threatened throughout the game, and at the moment of his leaping, fingertip catch, blinding lightning lit up the sky and “the accompanying crash of thunder fairly jarred the earth.”
 McGraw called it the “greatest and most dramatic” catch he ever saw, and it was later featured in Ripley’s Believe it or Not.
-Lightning struck twice, as it were.
-On July 17, 1914, Murray was knocked unconscious by a bolt of lightning after catching a fly ball for the final out in a 21-inning contest.

 During that 1914 season Murray slumped to a .223 batting average and lost his regular position in the Giants outfield, and the following year he was sent to the Chicago Cubs.
 In 1916 he was coaxed out of retirement to play for Toronto of the International League, managed by his childhood friend Dode Birmingham.
 Red ended his major league career with 22 at-bats for the Giants in 1917.